Rust Closures Under the Hood: Comparing impl Fn and Box<dyn Fn>

 Assembly code for make_quadratic_box

-Now let's look at the assembly code generated for the function make_quadratic_box.
-Before we look at the assembly code, let's look at the memory layout of the closure environment.
+Now, let's examine the assembly code generated for the function make_quadratic_box.
+Before we do so, we will examine the memory layout of the closure environment.

 Memory layout of the Box<dyn Fn> closure